 Listed on the Milan stock exchange since 1999, Enel has the largest number of shareholders of any Italian company, with about 1.2 million retail and institutional investors.
 The most important of Enel’s shareholders is the Italian Ministry of Economy and Finance which holds 31.24% of the Company’s shares.
 14 other Group companies are listed on the stock exchanges of Italy, Spain, Russia, Argentina, Brasil, Chile and Peru.
 Enel’s commitment to values embodied in its Code of Ethics, its Sustainability Report and the adoption of international best practices promoting environmental protection, transparency and corporate governance has attracted international investment funds, insurance companies, pension funds and ethical funds to its rank of shareholders.

 After having completed its international expansion, Enel is now actively engaged in consolidating the acquired assets and further integrating its businesses.

-In Iberia, Enel owns 92.06% of Endesa’s share capital, the leading power company in Spain and Portugal with around 24 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products to around 13 million customers.
+In Iberia, Enel owns 92.06% of Endesa’s share capital, the leading power company in Spain and Portugal with over 24 GW of installed capacity and a strong presence in the distribution sector and in the sale of electricity and gas products to over 12 million customers.
 EGP operates approximately 1.9 GW of renewable plants in this region.